Tuesday, December 29, 2020

 Goals

-Our goals are for students have the opportunity to graduate with STEM, Medicine, Biliteracy, Career- and College-Ready in pursuing: BA/MD and BS/MD programs (joint-degree) admissions; or top 30 national universities admissions.
+Our goals are to give students the opportunity to graduate with STEM, Medicine, Biliteracy, and Career- and College-Readiness, preparing them for BA/MD and BS/MD joint-degree programs or admission to top 30 national universities.

-SMMS admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, scholarship and loan, athletic, or other school-administered programs.
+SMMS admits students of any race, color, national, or ethnic origin to all rights, privileges, programs, and activities.
+The school does not discriminate in its educational policies, scholarships, athletics, or other school-administered programs.

 Admission Requirements